-Furniture, fittings and equipment costing less than £5,000 per individual item or group of related items are written off in the year of acquisition.
+Furniture, fittings and equipment costing less than $\pounds 5,000$ per individual item or group of related items are written off in the year of acquisition.
 All other assets are capitalised and depreciated over their expected useful life as follows:

+expected userul life as tollows.

 Plant and machinery 4% per annum

 Furniture and fittings 15% per annum

 Motor vehicles and general equipment 20% per annum

 Computer equipment 25% per annum